astroprofsmith/intromodern.github.io/_sources/c11electric.md

 \beta_R^2\gamma_R^2 F^{10}
 -\gamma_R^2\beta_R F^{11}
 ```
-Now, this looks a bit simpler.
+This looks a bit simpler.
 The next clue is the fact that there's
 a $\gamma_R^2 + \gamma_R^2\beta_R^2$ in there.
 If it were just
 $\gamma_R^2 - \gamma_R^2\beta_R^2$, that would just be *ONE*!!!
 So,
 what if (crazy thought), what if $F^{01}=-F^{10}$?
 Then the $\gamma$